tcr/edit-text/docs/src/markdown.md

 </ul>
 ```

-Becomes when converted to Mercutio's document structure (expressed in RON):
+Becomes when converted to edit-text's document structure (expressed in RON):

 ```
 DocGroup({"tag": "bullet", [